almende/vis/README.md

 ## Load

-To use a component, include the javascript file of vis in your webpage:
+To use a component, include the javascript file of vis in your web page:

 ```html
 <!DOCTYPE HTML>